zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Donald: Neither one.
 I’m not voting.

 Hilary: What?
 You have to vote.
-Don’t you want to m ake your voice heard?
+Don’t you want to make your voice heard?

 Donald: Neither candidate represents my views.
 They  each have their own political agendas that reflect the concerns of the elite, not people like you and me.